danielkagemann/danielkagemann/README.md

 Love my family and being a developer.
 Creating something which nobody uses is the worst thing that can happen.

-Implementation in react using typescript a lot easier then...

-Ability to not only develop applications but also having the customer view.

 ---

 #### technical skills